Career and Internship Opportunities

 Collections-Based Outreach

-• Supervises day-to-day work of assigned support staff, volunteers, and/or interns, including periodic formal and informal check-in meetings as necessary
+• Supervises day-to-day work of volunteers and/or interns working with the manuscript collections.
+Periodic formal and informal check-in meetings as necessary.

 Preferred Qualifications

 • Computer proficiency, primarily with Microsoft Office, especially Excel.
-Experience with Omeka, PastPerfect and/or other collections software preferred
+Experience with PastPerfect and/or other collections management software preferred.

 Compensation and Benefits

-Salary of $70,000 per year with a competitive benefits package including health and life insurance, 403(b) match, and generous paid time off, holidays, and volunteer time off.
-This is a full-time position, expected to work 40 hours per week, based at the Filson’s campus in Louisville, Kentucky.
-The Filson’s standard operating hours are 8:30 am – 5:00 pm Monday through Friday.
-Because of the outreach nature of this position, the holder should expect to occasionally flex time to work on weekends and evenings.
-Occasional travel within Kentucky and the United States is required.
-This position reports to the Director of Collections & Research.
+Salary range of $65,000-$72,000 per year with a competitive benefits package including health and life insurance, 403(b) match, and generous paid time off, holidays, and volunteer time off.
+This is an exempt full-time position, expected to work 40 hours per week, based at the Filson’s campus in Louisville, Kentucky.
+The Filson’s standard operating hours are 8:30 am – 5:00 pm, Monday through Friday.

 Internships